HandSCS: Structural Coordinate Space for Animatable Hand Gaussian Splatting: Experiments

 \subsection{Datasets and Metrics}

-We conduct experiments on the widely used InterHand2.6M \cite{interhand} dataset, which provides large-scale multi-view sequences of diverse hand poses.
-To fairly assess our method, we select right-hand sequences from three subjects: test/Capture0, test/Capture1, and val/Capture0, focusing on ROM03, ROM04, and ROM07.
-For novel pose rendering, we allocate the last 50 frames for testing and use the remaining frames for training.
+We conduct experiments on the widely used InterHand2.6M \cite{interhand} dataset at 5 FPS, which provides large-scale multi-view sequences of diverse hand poses.
+To fairly assess our method, we select right-hand sequences from five subjects as shown in Tab.~\ref{tab:model_comparison}, where the last two subjects are sparse-view and sparse-pose tasks.
+For novel pose rendering, we allocate the last 50 poses for testing and use the remaining poses for training.
 For novel view synthesis, 10 views are selected for training, 15 views are used as testing set.
 Detailed specifications of the selected camera views are provided in the supplementary material.

 We evaluate Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM)~\cite{ssim} and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{lpips} as metrics for the rendering results on full image.
 We use FPS to compare the rendering speed.
-Rrendering speed are all evaluated on a single NVIDIA A100 GPU.
+Rendering speeds are evaluated on a single NVIDIA A100 GPU.